SSRQ-SDS-FDS/__ssrq_existdb/type/__ssrq_existdb_job/man.rst

    ``user``
-      may be scheduled at any time and may be mutually exclusive or non-exclusive version the version of the installed eXist-db server for which this job should be managed.
+      may be scheduled at any time and may be mutually exclusive or non-exclusive exist-home the installation path of the eXist-db server for which this job should be managed.

    cf. :strong:`cdist-type__ssrq_existdb_server`\ (7)